Barksdale Air Force Base: Post-Vietnam era

 In April 1982, and again in December 1990, the Space Shuttle Columbia made stops at Barksdale on its way back to Cape Canaveral.
-In the immediate aftermath of the Columbia disaster in February 2003, a hangar at Barksdale AFB, being the closest base to the accident site, was used to collect and catalogue the orbiter's debris before it was shipped to Kennedy Space Center, Florida.
+In the immediate aftermath of the Columbia disaster in February 2003, a hangar at Barksdale Air Force Base, being the closest base to the accident site, was used to collect and catalogue the orbiter's debris before it was shipped to Kennedy Space Center, Florida.

-On 20 September 2009, the airport was again used as a refuelling stop for the Space Shuttle's return flight to Kennedy Space Center, as has done numerous times before.
-This time it was Discovery that was being piggybacked from Naval Air Station Joint Reserve Base Fort Worth.
-The Shuttle Carrier Aircraft and Discovery remained at Barksdale over night.
+On 20 September 2009, the airport was again used as a refuelling stop for the Space Shuttle's piggybacked return flight to Kennedy Space Center, as has done numerous times before.
+This time it was Discovery that was being flown from Naval Air Station Joint Reserve Base Fort Worth.
+The Shuttle Carrier Aircraft and Discovery remained at Barksdale overnight.

 Operation Just Cause/Desert Shield/Desert Storm

-Barksdale played significant roles in Operation Just Cause to restore democracy in Panama in December 1989, Operation Desert Shield in August 1990 and Operation Desert Storm in January 1991.
-The first combat sortie of Desert Storm was launched from Barksdale, when seven B-52Gs flew a 35-hour mission – the longest combat sortie in history at that time – to fire a barrage of conventional air-launched cruise missiles against Iraq.
-The B-52s from Barksdale that were deployed to Morón Air Base, Spain (a former SAC "Reflex" base) dropped 10 percent of all U.S. Air Force bombs during the Persian Gulf War.
+Barksdale played significant roles in the December 1989 United States invasion of Panama, Operation Desert Shield in August 1990 and Operation Desert Storm in January 1991.
+The first combat sortie of Desert Storm was launched from Barksdale, when seven B-52Gs flew a 35-hour mission — the longest combat sortie in history at that time — to fire a barrage of conventional air-launched cruise missiles against Iraq.
+The B-52s from Barksdale that were deployed to Morón Air Base, Spain — a former SAC "Reflex" base — dropped 10 percent of all U.S. Air Force bombs during the Persian Gulf War.